-- Emission reductions abroad can be counted for the fulfilment of targets under the Agreement as long as they ensure environmental integrity, promote sustainable development and do not involve double counting.
-Article 6 of the Paris Agreement allows two types of internationally transferred mitigation outcomes (ITMOS): those from a mechanism under the Paris Agreement and those from bilateral or plurilateral agreements
+- The agreement allows emissions reductions abroad to count towards target attainment, provided they ensure environmental integrity, promote sustainable development, and do not involve double counting.
+Article 6 of the Paris Agreement permits two forms of emissions reductions abroad, or 'Internationally Transferred Mitigation Outcomes' (ITMOS): those from a mechanism under the Paris Agreement (Article 6.4) and those from bilateral or plurilateral agreements (Article 6.2).

-- The Agreement largely eliminates the previous strict distinction between industrialised and developing countries.
-The poorest countries are allowed to apply their own judgement in its implementation.
-In addition, the industrialised countries are urged but not obliged to assume a pioneering role by continuing to set themselves absolute macroeconomic targets.
-In turn, developing countries are urged to also adopt macroeconomic targets on a progressive basis.
-The differentiation between the countries is dynamically organised in that the reduction targets are defined nationally and should reflect the maximum possible ambition of a country.
-In this way, each country's reduction target is measured on the basis of its evolving climate responsibility and capacity.
+- The agreement eliminates the previous strict division between industrialised and developing countries.
+The poorest countries are allowed to apply their own judgement in implementing the agreement.
+Industrialised nations are also urged to act as pioneers by continuing to set themselves absolute macroeconomic targets.
+Developing countries, in turn, are urged to adopt macroeconomic targets on a progressive basis.
+The differentiation between the countries is dynamic, as the reduction targets are defined nationally and should reflect the maximum possible ambition of a given country.
+Each state's reduction target is thus calculated based on its evolving climate responsibility and capacity.

 - In relation to climate finance, the Paris Agreement does not specify any new obligations.
-The industrialised countries are still obliged to support developing countries in their emission reduction and adaptation measures.
-For the first time, however, non-industrialised countries are also invited to support developing countries and promote climate-friendly investments.
-Hence, although the division of the international climate regime into industrialised and developing countries was not eliminated in the area of climate finance, it was considerably reduced.
-The mobilisation of investments from both public and private sources is considered a new task for all parties, however the industrialised countries should continue to assume a pioneering role in this regard.
-The common target for industrialised countries in relation to the mobilisation of USD 100 billion in public and private finance by 2020 was confirmed up to 2025, and it is expected that a comparable new target for the post-2025 period will be set.
-Accordingly, the industrialised countries are obliged to continue to report on the resources they have mobilised every two years and, if possible, provide notification of indicative quantitative and qualitative information about proposed resources in the years to come.
-It is planned to further develop the details of this reporting.
-The developing countries are urged, similarly, to report every two years not only on required and received climate-friendly investments and international climate finance, but also on finance they have mobilised themselves.
+Industrialised countries are still legally obliged to support developing countries in their emission-reduction and adaptation measures.
+For the first time, however, non-industrialised countries are also invited to support such measures.
+The mobilisation of investments from both public and private sources is now considered a task for all countries.
+Industrialised nations should nonetheless continue to play a pioneering role.
+The common target for industrialised countries to mobilise USD 100 billion per year in public and private finance from 2020 was confirmed up to 2025, and it is expected that a comparable new target will be set for the post-2025 period.
+Accordingly, industrialised countries are obliged to continue reporting every two years on the resources they have mobilised and, if possible, to provide indicative quantitative and qualitative information about proposed resources in the years to come.
+Further detail is planned with regard to the rules of this reporting.
+Similarly, developing countries are urged to report every two years on climate-friendly investments and international climate finance that they require, have received, or have mobilised themselves.

-Switzerland is well positioned to implement the Paris Agreement.
+Switzerland is making good progress in implementing the Paris Agreement.